March 1, 2009

 The 20th-century definition of “good design” was driven primarily by form.
-Today the stakes are too high, & the world too complex, for such a response.
+Today the stakes are too high, and the world too complex, for a superficial response.

 What is good design?
 Some 54 years after the Museum of Modern Art abandoned its Good Design exhibition program, the question lingers in the air like the smell of last night’s dinner.
 It’s bandied about in the media and lurks behind the scenes of every product-design competition, from Germany’s Red Dot and Japan’s G-Mark to the IDSA’s International Design Excellence Awards.
 The question goes further than designers’ personal need for recognition and reveals a much deeper cultural anxiety about consumerism.
 But is it a useful question?

 One problem with “good design” is its connotation of moral authority.
 Whose “good” are we talking about?
 MoMA’s idea of good, like the 1950s British and European equivalents, implied “good for all” but tended to translate into a Modernist aesthetic rampage against ornament and historicist styles.
 Victor Papanek, ever reliable scourge of the design establishment, dismissed museum exhibits of “well-designed objects” as parades of well-worn genres. “[T]he objects are usually the same,” he wrote in his 1971 book Design for the Real World, “a few chairs, some automobiles, cutlery, lamps, ashtrays and maybe a photograph of the ever present DC-3 airplane.
 Innovation of new objects seems to go more and more toward the development of tawdry junk for the annual Christmas gift market.”